Stocks, Dollar Fall Amid Turmoil in Washington

 Fund managers surveyed by Bank of America Merrill Lynch view a delay in U.S. corporate tax overhauls as the fourth-biggest tail risk for markets, according to this month's survey.

+In March, stocks pulled back as House Republicans stumbled in their efforts to pass a health-care bill, with investors saying it added to doubts that Mr. Trump would be able to push through tax cuts.

-Wednesday's moves come as the U.S. stock market has been quite stable lately, with the S&P 500 closing with a daily percentage change of 0.5% or less for 15 straight sessions, the longest such streak since February 1969.
+Wednesday's moves upended weeks of stability.
+The S&P 500 has closed with a daily percentage change of 0.5% or less for 15 straight sessions, the longest such streak since February 1969.

+The Stoxx Europe 600 shed 1.2% Wednesday and Japan's Nikkei Stock Average posted its biggest daily drop since mid-April.

+Investors piled into assets they perceive as havens, sending gold up 1.7% to $1,257.70 an ounce, and the yield on the benchmark 10-year Treasury note down to 2.247%, according to Tradeweb, from 2.329% Tuesday.
+Yields fall as bond prices rise.

 While the news may trigger volatility in the short term, longer term, it is unlikely to have a major effect on the U.S. stock market, Mr. O'Nolan added.
 "U.S. stocks trade off earnings, earnings are linked to growth, and I don't think it's going to have a meaningful impact on growth."

-In earnings news Wednesday, shares of Target rose 1.8% after the company posted better-than-expected first-quarter results even as its revenue and comparable sales decreased.
+In earnings news, shares of Target rose 2.2% after the company posted better-than-expected first-quarter results even as its revenue and comparable sales decreased.
 The news broke with a pattern of recent weak reports from retailers that had pressured shares.

 "A lot of focus is back on retailers given a lot of them are reporting pretty dismal results," said Lindsey Bell, investment strategist at CFRA Research.